Coarse assembly maps: The coarse assembly map

-By Lemma \ref{goigorgregregregre} functor $\bF$ vanishes on flasque spaces, but we do not expect that $\cO$ vanishes on flasque spaces.
-Assume that $X$ is a {flasque \ubs with the flasqueness witnessed by the self-map $f$.} Then in general $\cO(f)$ is not close to the identity, {but it is equivalent to it \cite[Cor.~5.31]{buen}.} In fact, the map $\cO(f)$ exhibits the cone $\cO(X)$ as a weakly flasque bornological coarse space in the sense of \cite[Def.~4.17]{equicoarse}, see \cite[Proof of Prop.~11.20]{equicoarse}.
+By Lemma~\ref{goigorgregregregre} {the} functor $\bF$ vanishes on flasque spaces, but we do not expect that $\cO$ vanishes on {them}.
+Assume that $X$ is a flasque \ubs with flasqueness witnessed by the self-map $f$.
+Then in general $\cO(f)$ is not close to the identity, nevertheless $\Yo^{s}(\cO(f))$ is equivalent to $\Yo^{s}(\cO(\id_{X}))$ \cite[Cor.~5.31]{buen}.
+In fact, the map $\cO(f)$ exhibits the cone $\cO(X)$ as a weakly flasque bornological coarse space in the sense of \cite[Def.~4.18]{equicoarse}, see \cite[Proof of Prop.~11.22]{equicoarse}.

-\begin{ddd}[{\cite[Def.~4.18]{equicoarse}}] A coarse homology theory is called strong if it vanishes on weakly flasque bornological coarse spaces. \end{ddd}
+\begin{ddd}[{\cite[Def.~4.19]{equicoarse}}] A coarse homology theory is called strong if it vanishes on weakly flasque bornological coarse spaces. \end{ddd}